hmes98318/Music-Disc/README.md

     "autoLeave": true
 }
 ```
-**`autoLeave`** : After the music finished, can choose whether let the bot leave automatically or not
+**`autoLeave`** : After the music finished, can choose whether let the bot leave voice channel automatically or not

 ## Running the script
 ```